nmihaly/Horiseon/README.md

 Line 32,33,55,56,78: Updated div elements to sections to differtiate parent from child elements and help with organization.

+Line 35: Added id="search-engine-optimization" so the SEO nav button would properly function.

+Line 37,44,51,61,68,75: added "alt" after image files to define images.
+We left alt descriptions blank where no explanation was necessary.

 Line 80,85: Updated div element with footer class to a footer element.
 This section is called the footer and does not need to be made into a class.